 Many people in Pune suffer from kidney stones.
 Renal lithiasis, also known as kidney stones, are small, hard mineral deposits in your kidneys.
 The stones are created from acid salts and minerals.
-They can harm any part of your urinary tract-from the kidneys to your bladder.
+They can harm any part of your urinary tract from the kidneys to your bladder.

 If stones get lodged in the urinary tract or cause problems, then you might need surgery.
 However, surgery does not mean that you must spend many days in the hospital or go through a lot of pain.

 You can choose a minimally invasive surgery like laparoscopic surgery.
-So, consult your laparoscopic surgeon in Puneto remove the existing kidney stones and get suggestions on preventing them from recurring.
+So, consult your laparoscopic surgeon in Puneto to remove the existing kidney stones and get suggestions on preventing them from recurring.

 Now let us get more into details about kidney stones and how laparoscopic surgery can help.